dough7/dough7.github.io/_posts/2019-06-10-Fracto-Aluminum.md

 ---
 layout: post
-title: Fracture Surface SEM of Solid State 3D Printed Aluminum
+title: SEM Fractograph of Solid State 3D Printed Aluminum
 image: /img/SEM.tif
 bigimg: /img/SEM.tif
-tags: [SEM, Scanning Electron Microscopy, Additive Manufacturing, Metal Additive Manufacturing,3D Printing,  Metal 3D Printing]
+tags: [Fractography, SEM, Scanning Electron Microscopy, Additive Manufacturing, Metal Additive Manufacturing,3D Printing,  Metal 3D Printing]
 ---

 A solid-state 3D printing process was used to create this aluminum specimen which was fractured an imaged under SEM.
 The fracture surface is typical of ductile fracture, which is desirable for structural materials.
+Image taken on a Hitachi tabletop SEM unit.